zoglmannk/Morse-Code-Ninja/README.md

 #### Optional:
-    -i, --input          name of the text file containing the script to render -o, --output         directory to use for temporary files and output mp3 files -s, --speeds         list of speeds in WPM. example -s 15 17 20 -m, --maxprocs       maximum number of parallel processes to run --test               don't render audio -- just show what will be rendered -- useful when encoding text
+    -i, --input          name of the text file containing the script to render -o, --output         directory to use for temporary files and output mp3 files -c, --cache          directory to use for cache specific files -s, --speeds         list of speeds in WPM. example -s 15 17 20 -m, --maxprocs       maximum number of parallel processes to run --test               don't render audio -- just show what will be rendered -- useful when encoding text